tinazhao1985/spring-cloud-demo/README.md

 # jwt-demo
 Demo of jwt
 Because JWTs cannot be expired on demand, login status is used for marking.
 It is better to store this status in a cache.

+#quartz-demo
+Demo of quartz
+Provide CRUD ( create, read, update and delete) actions for cron jobs.